-David and Christine Bergmann started Laketown Electric Corporation in 1975.
-The company is recently celebrating its 42nd anniversary in business.
-When Laketown Electric started, David performed the electrical work in the field.
+David and Christine Bergmann started Laketown Electric Corporation in 1975 and is celebrating its 49th year in business.
+When LEC started, David performed the electrical work in the field.
 During that time, most of his work was conversion of apartments to condominiums in downtown Minneapolis.
-That work dried up in the early 1980s and Bergmann went on to concentrate his business in the commercial and industrial areas.
-Laketown Electric started out as a union contractor.
+That work dried up in the early 1980s and Bergmann concentrated his business on commercial and industrial work.
+LEC was originally a union contractor.
 The union rejected Bergmann’s brother in 1981, so Bergmann left the union and became a merit-shop contractor.

-Laketown Electric is known as a contractor that takes on tough projects and completes them on time and on budget.
-The company specializes in the construction and maintenance of healthcare facilities, commercial buildings, food processing and manufacturing of all types, generator systems and much more.
-Approximately 75% of LEC’s projects are design-build and we are pleased to offer an electrical engineer on staff, Christine’s son Chris.
+LEC is known as a contractor that takes on tough projects and completes them on time and on budget.
+The company specializes in the construction and maintenance of healthcare facilities, commercial buildings, food processing, automation, manufacturing, education, underground projects, generators and much more.
+Approximately 75% of LEC’s projects are design-build.

 LEC is a second generation family run business, with owner Matt Bergmann alongside longtime leader Andy Kerber guiding the business over the last 11 years.
 During this period, LEC acquired a business in Southern MN, Javens Electric, opened an office in Rochester, MN and grew its workforce from 12 to over 150employees.
 As a result, LEC has been named a Minneapolis and St. Paul Business Journal Fast 50 company and Inc 5000 company six times.

 LEC’s growth is aggressive with plans to expand territory and look into additional acquisitions.

 We look forward to helping our clients achieve their goals and grow, while we aim for the same end result.